What Is A Person From India Called

 Ask Questions

 If you're unsure about someone's background or preferences, don't hesitate to ask respectful questions.
-For example, you could ask, "Where in India are you from?" or "What languages do you speak?"
-Showing genuine curiosity and a willingness to learn is always appreciated.
+Here's one way to look at it: you could ask, "Where in India are you from?That said, " or "What languages do you speak? " Showing genuine curiosity and a willingness to learn is always appreciated.

 Be Mindful of Cultural Norms

 Familiarize yourself with some basic Indian cultural norms.
-For instance, in many parts of India, it's customary to remove your shoes before entering someone's home or a place of worship.
+As an example, in many parts of India, it's customary to remove your shoes before entering someone's home or a place of worship.
 Also, be aware that public displays of affection may be considered inappropriate in some areas.

 Avoid Stereotypes